moogacs/docs.buf.build/docs/tour/use-managed-mode.md

 > the module.

 With managed mode you don't have to worry about this nuanced behavior.
-You can set the set the `go_package_prefix.default` value to the `name` in your `go.mod` joined with the `out` path configured for the `protoc-gen-go` plugin.
+You can set the `go_package_prefix.default` value to the `name` in your `go.mod` joined with the `out` path configured for the `protoc-gen-go` plugin.
 In the example below, the module path (`github.com/bufbuild/buf-tour/petstore`) and the plugin output path (`gen/proto/go`) result in a [`go_package_prefix.default`](/configuration/v1/buf-gen-yaml#default) setting of